25 Magical Places to See Cherry Blossoms in Korea 2023 | Forecast and Best Festivals

 Seoul City Hop-on Hop-off Tour Bus Day | Seoul Night View Course

 Keep in mind that cherry blossoms in Korea will appear where it’s warmest first, so head to Jeju, Busan, or anywhere on the south end of the Peninsula, if you’re visiting near the end of March or very beginning of April.
 Any time after that, head north.

 If you can’t make it to Korea in the first 10 days of April, head to the northeastern coastal regions, which are usually a lot cooler than the interior of the country.
-You could also pray, give offerings to the goddess, or bow before Mother Nature to increase your odds.
+You could also pray, give offerings to the goddess, or bow before Mother Nature to increase your odds of seeing the cherry blossoms in Korea.
 You never know.
 It might help.

-Since we’re still in the depths of Korean winter, dates for cherry blossom festivals here have mostly not been finalized.
-However, in 2021, most, if not all of these festivals will take place in the last days of March, and end by mid-April (corona-willing).
+Since we’re still in the depths of Korean winter, dates for cherry blossom festivals in Korea have mostly not been finalized.
+However, in 2023, most, if not all of these festivals will take place in the last days of March, and end by mid-April.

 They have for every single year I’ve lived in Korea, so this will not change.
-They usually run for a 3-10 day span, including at least 1 weekend to accommodate as many visitors as possible.
+The cherry blossom festivals in Korea usually run for a 3-10 day span, including at least 1 weekend to accommodate as many visitors as possible.

-You can gaze at pale pink petals as they drift sentimentally down onto the train tracks of Gyeonghwa Station, or snap a pic at one of Korea’s most iconic cherry blossom locations – the tunnel of cherry trees atop Jinhae’s Yeojwacheon Stream.
+You can gaze at pale pink petals as they drift sentimentally down onto the train tracks of Gyeonghwa Station, or snap a pic at one of the most iconic spots to see cherry blossoms in Korea – the tunnel of cherry trees atop Jinhae’s Yeojwacheon Stream.